Zhenxing-Dong/Motion-Hologram/README.md

 ```

 ## Jointly optimization
 You can jointly optimize the motion hologram generation (or other environment) and motion planning (or other values) based on your task.
+Replace parameters based on your setup.
 ```
 python ./codes/train_stage1/train.py --channel=0 --image_dir=./data/focal_stack --depth_dir=./data/depth
 ```